 In addition, the Norwegian state-owned giant has been ordered to ensure that failure modes related to corrosion under insulation on stainless steel materials are systematically prevented through maintenance programmes on all Equinor’s facilities and at its onshore plants.

-The Petroleum Safety Authority confirmed that the deadline for compliance with this order is 1 December 2022, adding that it must be notified when the order has been complied with.
+The Petroleum Safety Authority confirms that the deadline for compliance with the order is 1 December 2022, adding that it must be notified when the order has been complied with.

 Located in the northern part of the North Sea, the Troll field lies about 65 kilometres west of Kollsnes while the Troll C – a semi-submersible living quarters and production platform in steel – is part of Troll Phase II, which Equinor developed from Troll Vest with Troll B.

 The oil in Troll Vest is produced from multiple subsea templates tied into Troll B and Troll C via pipelines.
 The production from the Troll C installation started in 1999 and the water depth in the area is about 340 metres.
 The Troll C platform is also used for production from Fram, Fram H-Nord, and Byrding.